 Saint Martin's University measures its classes in semester credits.
-Most programs on the Lacey campus, the College of Education programs at Centralia College, and specific Extended Learning Division programs are divided into two semesters of 16 weeks each.
+Most programs on the Lacey campus and specific SMU-JBLM programs are divided into two semesters of 16 weeks each.
 Some programs offer two eight-week sessions per semester.
 Two six-week summer sessions also are offered on the Lacey campus; as well as eight and twelve-week sessions, depending on the program.
-The MBA program is offered through Saint Martin's Extended Learning Division at Joint Base Lewis-McChord and at the Lacey campus.
+The MBA program is offered through both SMU-JBLM and at the Lacey campus.
 This program is scheduled in five eight-week sessions.
 Refund procedures and calculations vary by campus and by the term in which the student is enrolled.
 GoArmyEd students will follow the 8-week tuition refund policy regardless of where they are enrolled.